 Because copyright and licensing laws differs across the globe, some titles are available in only certain areas.
 A Canadian Netflix customer may have access to all seven seasons of a popular TV show, while those in the United Kingdom will see none when they search for it.

 Given the restrictions on geographical streaming, Netflix will try to detect your physical location each time you connect to their online service.
 This includes any streaming session started from a computer, tablet, smartphone, smart TV, or set-top box.
 Locations are determined based on the IP address you are using.

 You typically receive a new IP address each time you connect to the internet from a new device, but your entire home wi-fi network will keep a consistent IP address.

-As a way of circumventing Netflix’s location restrictions, some people choose to add a virtual private network (VPN) or proxy connection to their local network.
-This disguises their IP address and may open access to larger portions of the Netflix catalog.
+As a way of circumventing Netflix’s location restrictions, some people often resort to using a Virtual Private Network or a proxy connection to their local network.
+This disguises and hides the IP address which may end up providing access to larger portions of the Netflix catalog.

-However, when doing so, a user may receive a proxy error upon trying to connect to the service.
+However, when doing so, a user may receive the dreaded Netflix proxy error upon trying to connect to the service.
 This means that your current IP address has been flagged as one with traffic being routed through a channel that Netflix either does not recognize or has not authorized.